 Common Off-Page SEO Mistakes to Avoid

-- Buying Links: Never pay for cheap links on sites like Fiverr.
+- Buying low-quality backlinks: Never pay for cheap links on sites like Fiverr.
 Google will penalize your site.

 - Irrelevant Links: If you have a food blog, getting a link from a car repair site doesn’t help you much.

-- Over-Optimizing Anchor Text: Don’t use the exact same keyword for every link.
+- Over-Optimizing Anchor Text: Using the same anchor text repeatedly.
+Don’t use the exact same keyword for every link.
 Keep it natural.

 Frequently Asked Questions (FAQs)

-1. How long does it take for Off-Page SEO to work?
+1. How long time does it take for Off-Page SEO to work?

-It usually takes 3 to 6 months to see significant results from Off-Page SEO, as search engines need time to discover and trust your new backlinks.
+It usually takes 3 to 6 months to see significant results, depending on competition and consistency.

 2. Are backlinks the only part of Off-Page SEO?